-Barium Chloride is an inorganic salt which arises due to the direct reaction of barium (Ba) and chlorine (Cl).
+Barium Chloride is an inorganic salt that arises due to the direct reaction of barium (Ba) and chlorine (Cl).
 It is also called Barium Muriate or Barium dichloride.
-It is a white solid which is water soluble, hygroscopic and gives slight yellow-green colour to flame.
+It is a white solid which is water-soluble, hygroscopic and gives a slight yellow-green colour to a flame.
 The chemical formula of Barium Chloride is BaCl2.

 Properties of Barium Chloride – BaCl2

 |Molecular Weight of Barium Chloride||208.23 g/mol (anhydrous)|

 |Boiling point of Barium Chloride||1,560 °C|

 Barium chloride is quite soluble in water (as is the case with most ionic salts).
 It is known to dissociate into barium cations and chloride anions in its dissolved state.
 At a temperature of 20 oC, the solubility of barium chloride in water is roughly equal to 358 grams per litre.
 However, the solubility of this compound in water is temperature-dependent.
 At a temperature of 100 oC, the solubility of barium chloride in water is equal to 594 grams per litre.
 This compound is also soluble in methanol (however, it is not soluble in ethanol).

 Under standard conditions, barium chloride exists as a white crystalline solid (as shown above).
 Anhydrous BaCl2 crystallizes in an orthogonal crystal structure.
 However, the dihydrate form of barium chloride is known to have a monoclinic crystal structure.

 - Barium Chloride is used as a raw material to produce barium salt.

 - It is widely used in oil refining.

 - It is used in the papermaking industry.